 - 171. Sanctions may only be applied in cases where a CAT has determined that a Network operator, Level 1 provider or Level 2 provider has conducted its business, or operated a service, in breach of one or more rules or responsibilities set out in the Code. - 172.
 Each case is decided on its own merits and sanctions applied may vary depending on the CAT's analysis of impact and culpability, service revenue data, potential for consumer harm and any mitigating and/or aggravating factors.
 Some, or all, of the sanctions can be applied in any case, depending on the circumstances.
 The CAT will take into consideration the principles of good regulation when imposing sanctions: that any regulation, or indeed any action to enforce regulations, should be transparent, accountable, proportionate, consistent and targeted (meaning only used in cases where action is needed). - 173.
-When applying sanctions, the CAT will be guided by: - The need to protect both actual or potential consumers and build consumer confidence in the premium rate services market; - The need to maintain high standards of compliance within the industry to maintain due diligence, good regulation and confidence in the industry; - The need for sanctions to be appropriate and to be targeted at the point in the valuechain that is most likely to ensure continued compliance with the Code; - The degree of responsibility for provision of the service in breach, or for managing the provider of such a service; - The fair distribution of responsibility for consumer protection and Code compliance across the value-chain; - The need to ensure as far as is possible that the breach of the Code in question will not be repeated by the party in breach, or others in the industry; - The need to ensure sanctions are proportionate having regard to the desire to achieve compliant innovation in the market; and - The need to provide clarity and regulatory certainty as to the way the offending service, and services of a similar nature, are to be delivered in future.
+When applying sanctions, the CAT will be guided by: - The need to protect both actual or potential consumers and build consumer confidence in the premium rate services market (including the need for any harm caused to be remedied where this is practicable); - The need to ensure as far as is possible that the breach of the Code in question will not be repeated by the party in breach, or others in the industry; - The need to ensure as far as possible that the party in breach does not benefit from that non-compliant conduct - The need to maintain high standards of compliance within the industry to maintain due diligence, good regulation and confidence in the industry; - The need for sanctions to be appropriate and to be targeted at the point in the valuechain that is most likely to ensure continued compliance with the Code; - The degree of responsibility for provision of the service in breach, or for managing the provider of such a service; - The fair distribution of responsibility for consumer protection and Code compliance across the value-chain; - The need to ensure sanctions are proportionate having regard to the desire to achieve compliant innovation in the market; and - The need to provide clarity and regulatory certainty as to the way the offending service, and services of a similar nature, are to be delivered in future.